What is CCPA and how does it affect AdThrive publishers?

 What does the opt-out link look like?

 The opt-out link will be located at the bottom of the page, near your “Elite CafeMedia Publisher” badge, displaying the following text for California users (as determined by time zone): “Information from your device can be used to personalize your ad experience.
-Please Click Here to Opt-Out.”
+Do not sell my personal information.”

 If a visitor clicks the link, we pass their preference along the programmatic airwaves and our advertising partners serve ads that reflect the user’s choice.